rsilenciario/BIMM143_github/Lab7/Lab7.md

 Scotland.

 The second major result is contained in the `pca$rotation` object or component.
-Let’s plot this to see what PCA is picking up…
+Let’s plot this to see what the PCA is picking up...

 ``` r
 ggplot(pca$rotation)+